 - Chrome browser; Firefox or Safari should work too, but BitPaper doesn’t support Internet Explorer and Edge… though I’m told that the new version of Edge (with the blue and green swirly icon) actually works very well, which makes sense since I understand it’s based on the Chromium open-source software.

 Getting into the paper/board

-Open Chrome – support for other browsers, especially Internet Explorer / Edge, is more limited – and go to the BitPaper.io URL you have been given.
+Open Chrome – support for other browsers, especially Internet Explorer / the older version of Edge, is more limited – and go to the BitPaper.io URL you have been given.
 The URL is permanent, so the same address can be used multiple times, keeping everything in one place.
 You can open up the same paper on more than one device if you like.

 You can log into BitPaper using either a Facebook or a Google account, or email if you prefer, and you need to do this if you want to be able to use the whiteboard in between your online tuition sessions and save your work.
+Use Shift-S to save it for the first time, and after that it will appear in “My Papers” and will save any changes automatically.
 Logging in also allows you to create one free paper of your own per month.